giellalt/lang-hun/hun.md

 Rule: **long high vowel variation u ü front **

 * * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/phonology.twolc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/phonology.twolc)</small>Nouns
-The Hungarian language verbs inflect in persons.
+Nouns in HUNGARIAN language are things.

+new code

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/stems/nouns.lexc)</small>Numerals
-The HUNGARIAN language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+Numerals in the Hungarian language are numbers.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/affixes/propernouns.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/stems/numerals.lexc)</small>Adjectives
-The HUNGARIAN language nouns inflect in cases.

- * LEXICON N_TETŐ__n  tetején
+Adjectives in the Hungarian language describe things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/affixes/nouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
-# Symbol affixes
+Prefixes in the Hungarian language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/affixes/symbols.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/stems/prefixes.lexc)</small>Pronouns
-The Hungarian language adjectives compare.
+Pronouns in the Hungarian language are references to things.

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
+Verbs in the Hungarian language are actions.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/stems/verbs.lexc)</small>Proper nouns
+Proper nouns in the HUNGARIAN language are references to things.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/affixes/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/propernouns.lexc](http://github.com/giellalt/lang-hun/blob/main/../src/fst/stems/propernouns.lexc)</small>
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Hungarian LANGUAGE.